newjersey/navigator.business.nj.gov/content/src/fundings/sales-and-use.md

   to the construction and renovation of a new business location.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Sales and Use Tax Exemption Program allows qualified businesses to receive a sales tax exemption certificate for purchases related to the construction and renovation of a new business location.
+  The Sales and Use Tax Exemption Program allows your qualified business to receive a sales tax exemption certificate for purchases related to the construction and renovation of a new business location.

 callToActionLink: https://www.njeda.com/stx/
 callToActionText: Learn more
 fundingType: tax exemption